copyright / privacy

 2. These terms and conditions of use shall be governed by German law subject to exclusion of the United Nations Convention on Contracts for the International Sale of Goods (CISG).
-Should the User be a trader or a foreigner from within the EU, DAD's registered office shall be deemed the place of jurisdiction.
+Should the User be a trader or a foreigner from within the EU, CCS's registered office shall be deemed the place of jurisdiction.

 We are pleased that you have visited our website.
 It is an important concern for us to protect any data originating from you, our customer or user of this website.
 For this reason, data privacy is also of great importance to us.
 We meet our high standards within the scope of the associated business processes by taking the relevant data privacy measures.

 These data privacy provisions only apply to websites of C.C.
 Commercial Conduct Solutions Ltd. which can be accessed at www.e-b-n.eu, as well as any associated sub-domains.
 These provisions likewise only apply in regard to the servers of C.C.
 Commercial Conduct Solutions Ltd..